rstacruz/til-2013/_posts/2016-01-02-selective-polyfilling.md

 {:.light}

 It should be easy enough to add more polyfills as you need them.
 You can also include some [legacy IE polyfills](ie-polyfills.html) to complete the experience.

+Alternatively, you can use the [polyfill.io](https://polyfill.io/) service which takes care of this for you and more.